-Means of Comr Commitment Recorded Oral Announcements The following recorded oral announcements will be in Irish or bilingual: (a) Recorded oral announcements provided on the telephone when the offices of the public body are closed; (b) Recorded oral announcements transmitted by a public address system; (c) Recorded oral announcements created and transmitted by means of a computerised messaging system or a computerised telephone answering Mandatory Written Communication Letters and Electronic Mail This provision relates to 'recorded' announcements rather than 'live announcements'.
-Where a Placenames Order is in force, a public body is required to use the Irish language version of the placename specified in that Order in recorded oral announcements made by it or on its behalf.
-All written communication will be responded to in the official language in which it was received.
-Mandatory Stationery Headings of stationery, including notepaper, Mandatory compliment slips, fax cover sheets, file covers and other folders, labels and envelopes are provided in Irish or bilingually.
-Signage Signage All signage placed by the Commission or on its behalf must be in Irish or bilingually, in accordance with the regulations (S.I.
+Means of Comm with the Public nunication Commitment Recorded Oral Announcements The following recorded oral announcements will be in Irish or bilingual: (a) Recorded oral announcements provided on the telephone when the offices of the public body are closed; (b) Recorded oral announcements transmitted by a public address system; (c) Recorded oral announcements created and transmitted by means of a computerised messaging system or a computerised telephone answering system.
+This provision relates to 'recorded' announcements rather than 'live announcements'.
+Where a Placenames Order is in force, a public body is required to use the Irish language version of the placename specified in that Order in Mandatory Written Letters and recorded oral announcements made by it or on its behalf.
+All written communication will be responded to Mandatory Communication Electronic Mail in the official language in which it was received.

+Stationery Headings of stationery, including notepaper, compliment slips, fax cover sheets, file covers and other folders, labels and envelopes are provided in Irish or bilingually.
+Mandatory Signage Signage All signage placed by the Irish Human Rights and Equality Commission or on its behalf must be in Irish or bilingually, in accordance with the regulations (S.I.
 No. 391/2008).
 Mandatory Publications Publications Documents setting out public policy proposals, audited accounts or financial statements, annual reports and strategy statements will be published simultaneously in Irish and English.
 Mandatory Circulars/ Mailshots Where a public body communicates in writing or by electronic mail with the general public or a class of the general public for the purpose of furnishing information to the public or the class, the body shall ensure that the communication is in the Irish language or in the English and Irish languages.
 Mandatory An Ghaeltacht Gaeltacht Placenames The official placenames of Gaeltacht areas will be used by the public body in accordance with the legislation.
 Mandatory

-The Commission will also undertake the following lists of actions under each service.
+The Irish Human Rights and Equality Commission will also undertake the following lists of actions under each service:

-Means of Comi munication with Commitment Timeline by end Yr.1/ Yr.2/ Yr.3 Oral/Written Communication Front of House An up to date list of staff members who can provide a service through Irish will be made available to reception staff.
-By End Year 1 If a member of the public wishes to speak with someone in Irish, reception staff will contact the appropriate person.
+Means of Com the Public munication with Commitment Timeline by end Yr.1/ Yr.2/ Yr.3 Oral/Written Communication Reception / Front of House An up to date list of staff members who can provide a service through Irish will be made available to reception staff.
+Ongoing If a member of the public wishes to speak with someone in Irish, reception staff will contact the appropriate person.
 Ongoing Staff members will be familiar with the basic greetings in Irish.
-By End Year 1 Switchboard Staff will be familiar with the basic greetings in Irish and will transfer the call to a staff member who can speak Irish.
-By End Year 1 Telephone Communications with the public The out-of-hours message on each of our telephone lines is in Irish and English.
-Ongoing The menus on each of our telephone lines are bilingual.
-Ongoing Live Announcements The Commission do not use live announcements however, if this becomes a service in the future we will ensure that we are in compliance with legislation.
-As Required Information Leaflets/ Brochures The most commonly used information booklets will be available in both Irish and English.
-By End Year 2
+Ongoing Switchboard Staff will be familiar with the basic greetings in Irish and will transfer the call to a staff member who can speak Irish.
+Ongoing Telephone Communications with the public Staff Members operating on the phone lines are offered training in the Irish language to ensure they can greet callers in Irish.
+By End Year 1 Staff members will answer the phone in Irish and English.
+By End Year 3 Recorded Oral Announcements The out-of-hours message on each of our telephone lines is in Irish and English.
+Ongoing The menus on each of the Commission's telephone lines are bilingual.
+Ongoing